voltrb/volt/Readme.md

     end
 ```

+When a model is set, any missing methods will be proxied to the model.
+This lets you bind within the views without prefixing the model object every time.
+It also lets you change out the current model and have the views update automatically.

 In methods, the `#model` method returns the current model.

 See the [provided collections](#provided-collections) section for a list of the available collection models.